wp-plugins/change-table-prefix/readme.txt

 == Installation ==

 * Upload `change-table-prefix` to the `/wp-content/plugins/` directory.
-* Activate the plugin through the 'Plugins' menu in WordPress.
+* Activate the plug-in through the 'Plugins' menu in WordPress.
 * Configure the new prefix in Settings -> Change Table Prefix.

 == Changelog ==